 The Installation of Portrait Narratives

 After the presentation, we walked over to the gallery to enjoy the installation.
-Each print was on a large sheet of transparent film done in the days of analog photography.
+Each photograph was printed on a large transparent film like done in the days of analog photography.
 Alongside the large portraits were fragments from their hand-written essays printed in a similar way.
 The installation was constructed as four rows of wire with 6-7 prints clipped on them with alligator clips.
-One mainly looked through them rather looked at them against the brightly lit white wall in the background seeing other visitors behind some rows at the same time.
+One mainly looked through them rather than looked at them against the brightly lit white wall in the background seeing other visitors behind some rows at the same time.

 Several thoughts came to my mind while listening to Jonathan and viewing the installation.

 - Although these nine individuals may appear to have stories with a “happy ending,” their story was never pleasant in any way

 - While they were collaborating on the project, they were reliving the stories not entirely devoid of pain as they recalled the life-changing experiences

 - The transparent print medium was at once a testament to their transparency in sharing their experiences and presenting them but making them equally elusive at the same time

 - Looking through the prints and seeing other narratives, portraits, or visitors added a visual and mental depth to the presentation

 It is definitely worth a visit to experience the installation.
 You will find the Holocaust Survivors’ entire stories in booklets to read while viewing the installation.
 Here is the venue and time information:

 March 3 – April 30, 2017